Stuart Forster looks at the insights into naval history that can be gleaned from model shipbuilding in museums around the world.

 New Bedford Whaling Museum

 The Lagoda, on display within the Bourne Building of the New Bedford Whaling Museum in Massachusetts, USA, is the world’s biggest model ship.
 You might even describe the Lagoda, which was commissioned to be built in 1916, as a whale of a model.
-At 89ft (27.13m) long this 1:2 scale model is half the size of the original vessel, which saw service as a whaler from the 1840s.
+At 89 feet (27.13-metre) long this 1:2 scale model is half the size of the original vessel, which saw service as a whaler from the 1840s.

 Scotland’s Museum of Transport and Travel

 The Riverside Museum, Scotland’s Museum of Transport and Travel, claims the world’s largest collection of model ships.
-Glasgow Museums owns 788 models, many of which represent vessels built in the shipyards of the river Clyde, including renowned ships such as RMS Queen Mary and the Lusitania.
+Glasgow Museums owns 788 models, many of which represent vessels built in the shipyards of the River Clyde, including renowned ships such as the RMS Queen Mary and the Lusitania.

 Fully rigged sailing ships are often the starting points of collections.
 “We find here that a lot of people are fascinated by the tall ships, just for their sheer beauty when actually constructed as a model and the fact there aren’t that many left around,” says Malcolm.